kirenz/course-template/docs/project-description.md

 Choose the data based on your group's interests or work you all have done in other courses or research projects.
 The goal of this project is for you to demonstrate proficiency in the techniques we have covered in this class (and beyond, if you like) and apply them to a data set to analyze it in a meaningful way.

-All analyses must be done in Python, and all components of the project **must be reproducible** (with the exception of the final presentation).
+All analyses must be done in Python, and all components of the project **must be reproducible** (with the exception of the final presentation) placed inside the provided GitHub repo.

 ### Logistics

 You will work on the project with your team.
-Use the provided Github-repo for your project.
+Use the provided Github-repo and template files for your project.

-The four primary deliverables for the final project are
+The primary deliverables for the final project are

+-   A draft analysis ("draft-analysis.ipynb")
--   A written, reproducible report detailing your analysis
+-   A written, reproducible report detailing your analysis ("report.ipynb")
 -   A GitHub repository corresponding to your report
 -   Slides + a video presentation
 -   Formal peer review on another team's project